 As part of our aggregator submission service, we verify the accuracy of each business's Name, Address, and Phone number before we push to the aggregators.

-We cross-check the data provided to us against Google My Business profile and the business's website.
+We cross-check the data provided to us against Google Business Profile and the business's website.
 By checking the Name, Address, Phone, and URL against these two sources, we ensure that only the most complete and accurate business location data is published for our customers.

 If the data you've provided doesn't match across these sources, we will contact you to confirm the data — this can cause a delay as we will wait for your reply before we proceed with submission.

 How soon does business data start appearing as listings on publisher sites within the aggregator network?